City Guides Provence-Alpes-Côte d'Azur

 Flower Market - Nice

 Located in the historic district, Cours Saleya is the largest pedestrian area in Vieux Nice and one of the few places that still keeps its local and traditional charm.
-The place is great for a stroll, and it is well known for its colorful flower markets (our favorite part), but there are also stalls selling antiques and food.
+The place is great for a stroll, and it is well known for its colorful flower stalls (my favorite part), but there are also stalls selling antiques and local food.

 5. Stroll along the Promenade des Anglais